 Isolation is the final consequence prior to exclusion and very serious, therefore, the regime is rigid.
 A full day in isolation will be operational from 08.50 - 15.00 Monday to Friday.
-This will be extended if the isolation rules are not followed.
+This will be extended to 15.30 or 16.00 if the isolation rules are not followed.